 Employee/Faculty Safety and Security Concerns

 4. What do I do if I feel a student is stalking me?
-On any campus, call College Security at 6911*.
+On any campus, call College Security/Police Services at 6911*.
 They will advise you as to procedures for reporting the incident to the appropriate law enforcement agency and will work with you regarding escorts to your vehicles or other remote parts of campuses.

 6. How can I find out if my classes are cancelled or if the college is closed for bad weather?
 In the event of inclement weather or other emergency situations, all members of the College should listen to area radio and television stations for announcements regarding the operation of the College.
 In addition, the CPCC website will have an announcement regarding closings.
 CPCC TV 17 will announce any closing or delays as well.
 When the College closes, all classes at all campuses are cancelled.

 7. What can I do if I have a lot of materials to unload for my class, and I need to temporarily park as close to the building as possible?
-You can park in the loading zone of the building for 20 minutes or call Security at 6632* and they will dispatch a Preferred Parking attendant to assist you if you have problems with finding an area to unload.
+You can park in the loading zone of the building for 20 minutes or call College Security/Police Services at 6632* and they will dispatch a Preferred Parking attendant to assist you if you have problems with finding an area to unload.